 Hailing from Reading, Ben grew up writing short scripts for his primary school friends to perform in the playground.
 His passion for film and TV has led him to be very successful in the AD department - having worked on the likes of The Boys in the Boat, The Witcher, Pistol, The Nevers, Fleabag and Gangs of London.
 He's also a talented writer/director himself with over 30 projects under his belt.
 Ben is a fantastic presence on set and knows how to keep everyone on track while having lots of fun!

 Director of Photography

 Lukáš has strong experience across commercial, narrative and music video work.
 His truly distinctive style has led him to be DOP for amazing clients such as Vogue.
-He is a NFTS Cinematography Graduate and did stunning work on the graduation film, Virile.
+He is a NFTS Cinematography Graduate and did stunning work on the graduation short film, Virile.